apps/svelte.dev/content/docs/svelte/01-introduction/01-overview.md

 ```

-## Sharing state across modules
+## Passing state across modules

 Can't directly export reassignable state: